 There’s nothing wrong with a little structure and predictability in life.
 Personally, I prefer having a schedule or at least some sort of established routine.
 I do like leaving myself enough room for something last minute, but for the most part I like knowing what’s going to happen or how my time is being used.
 This need for structure and routine also holds true for my autistic daughter, if not more so.
 In fact, she thrives with structure and routine and having a predictable schedule has become almost necessary for daily life.
-Routines are important for autistic individuals- and let’s be honest, who couldn’t benefit from a little more structure?
+Autism routine and structure– and let’s be honest, who couldn’t benefit from a little more structure?

 Schedules can be beneficial to any child’s life.

 This is especially true when dealing with a child of special needs like autism.
 Having a schedule will help the autistic child feel a sense of structure.
 Children with autism often have anxiety issues they are dealing with.
 Having a schedule helps the levels of anxiety to drop.
 They know what to expect on a daily basis.
 They know at a certain time of the day what they will be doing.